 from members of the public

-My mortgage broker has says he needs my solicitor’s panel reference for the Kensington Mortgage conveyancing panel.
-Can you suggest how I obtain this.
-I have e-mailed my local Kensington Mortgage branch but they don't know it.
+My mortgage broker has asked me for my solicitor’s panel reference for the Kensington Mortgage conveyancing panel.
+Can you suggest how I find this out.
+I have tried my local Kensington Mortgage office but they don't know it.

 You are best placed to get this information from your conveyancing lawyer.
 They should have a central record lender panel numbers including the Kensington Mortgage panel reference.

 My conveyancer has identified an inconsistency when comparing the assumptions in Kensington Mortgage’s valuation survey and what is revealed within the conveyancing documents.
 My solicitor says that as he is on the Kensington Mortgage conveyancing panel he needs to ensure that the lender is OK with this discrepancy and is content go ahead.
 Is my solicitor’s approach legitimate?

 A precondition to being on the Kensington Mortgage approved panel is to comply with the CML Handbook requirements (last updated for this lender on Kensington Mortgage) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.

 I see that you have a post code search directory listing law firms on the Kensington Mortgage conveyancing panel.
 Do firms pay you a commission if I appoint them for my house purchase?

 We are a listing service only for law firms wishing to communicate if they are on the Kensington Mortgage conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint.

 My house is up for sale and I have a buyer.
 Does my solicitor have to be on the Kensington Mortgage conveyancing panel in order to deal with paying off my mortgage?